jrenner/gdx-proto/README.md

 - Basic Entity system with DynamicEntities, represented by either Decals (Billboard sprites) or 3D models
 - Movement component class handles acceleration, velocity, position, rotation, max speeds
 - Subclasses of Movement: GroundMovement and FlyingMovement
-- Optional logging to file, see Log class
--

 ### Using GDX-Proto For Your Own Projects
 Currentyl, GDX-Proto does not exist as a library.
 The best way to use it for your own project is to use it as a base for a new project, and remove parts you do not wish, while adding your own code on top.
 In the future it may be modified to be more convenient.